flexera-public/policy_templates/cost/azure/reserved_instances/recommendations/README.md

 **As a best practice, this policy should only be applied to the Master Account, and not to each individual RightScale Account.**

 ### What it does
+This Policy Template leverages the [Azure EA API](https://docs.microsoft.com/en-us/rest/api/billing/enterprise/billing-enterprise-api-reserved-instance-recommendation).
+It will raise incidents if Azure has any RI Purchase Recommendations, whose net savings exceeds the *Net Savings Threshold* parameter in the Policy.

+It will email the user specified in `Email addresses of the recipients you wish to notify`

 ### Prerequesites